AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code/readme.md

 2. Update authority according to this [guidance](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-client-application-configuration#authority).
 We recommend `https://login.microsoftonline.com/common/` for broad coverage and ease of use.
 3. Generate a client secret on Azure from within your app registration and include it here.

-#### Build and Test
+#### Start the App

-Follow the general [build and test](https://github.com/mvrak/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/README.md#build-and-test) directions for MSAL Node samples.
+From a command or powershell window, run `npm start` in the sample directory

 #### Running the sample

 - Navigate to `http://localhost:3000` to experience the sample.
+As the sample does not contain UX, you are directed immediately to the web login.
+Use a browser not currently signed in to a Microsoft account to see the full login experience.